gmkarl/todo/README.md

+Purchase:
+- [ ] inverter-based tig welder
+- [ ] black tape for cap

 Doable things:
-- [x] visit truck
-- [ ] schedule as-you-wait service for truck
+- [ ] move welding supplies from A2
-- [ ] add jaw exercises to routine
+- [ ] check up on brainvision order if not received
-- [ ] reply brett quote
+- [ ] get truck evaluated & communicate decision after weekend to rorie
 - [ ] visit mill180
 - [ ] upgrade laptop vms

 Confusing things:
 - [ ] resume EEG
-- [x] email back brett if he doesn't reply to my quote request
 - [ ] Finish EE lab report
-- [x] Free up space on laptop in preparation for repairing it and storing recordings
 - [ ] move EEG recording to laptop
 - [ ] Add items for tasks not on this list
 - [ ] Get lab supplies for EE labs (note: I can do my labs at the asylum where they have supplies)
 - [ ] Find lost calculator for EE (note: I've finished the class now and don't really need it)

 Mention at team meeting:
-- [x] environmental activism ally?  distant events, unexpected schedules
+- [ ] environmental activism ally?  distant events, unexpected schedules

 Done:
 - [x] Get a soft toothbrush for cleaning electrodes